basememara/SwiftPrayTimes/README.md

 ## License

-SwiftPrayTimes is available under the GNU LGPL v3.0 license.
+SwiftPrayTimes is available under the MIT license.
 See the LICENSE file for more info.